NatC02/blog/content/blog/react-hooks-a-simplistic-overview/index.md

 Within the past few months I've started to understand the react eco-system more.

 And found myself using React Hooks.
-I was inspired to write this blog when I used a ``useState`` hook to detect browser width and conditionally render a ui component some time ago.
+I was inspired to write this blog post when I used a ``useState`` hook to detect browser width and conditionally render a ui component some time ago.

 So I thought to myself, "What I cannot create [&& explain], I do not understand."